AnhadSachdeva/Key-Value-Store/README.md

 - More Redis commands (Lists, Sets, Hashes)

 ## Acknowledgements

 This project was inspired by Redis, the popular in-memory data structure store.

+"Build your own Redis in C/C++" by James Smith